 4. Hang Sound Blankets

 An easy way to soundproof office cubicles is with the help of soundproof blankets and temporary barriers.
-Use these to block out noise from outside and inside the office.
+Use sound barriers for office cubicles to block out noise from outside and inside the office.
 Cover windows, doors or even the wall you share with your noisy cubicle neighbor.
 Sound blankets provide an extra buffer to absorb sound, and you can take them down when the office gets quiet again.

 5. Install Soundproofing Partitions